Robust Group Synchronization via Cycle-Edge Message Passing: Related Works

-Asymptotic exact recovery for the SDP relaxation of permutation synchronization appears in \cite{Huang13,deepti}.
+Asymptotic exact recovery for convex relaxation methods of permutation synchronization appears in \cite{chen_partial,deepti}.
 In \cite{deepti}, noise is added to the relative permutations in $S_N$.
 The permutations are represented by $N \times N$ matrices and the elements of the additive $N \times N$ noise matrix are i.i.d.~$N(0,\eta^2)$.
-In this setting, the exact recovery can be guaranteed when $\eta^2<{(n/N)}/{(1+4(n/N)^{-1})}$ as $nN\to \infty$.
-Another work \cite{Huang13} proves that the cycle consistency of $g_{ij}$ in permutation synchronization is equivalent to the positive semidefiniteness of $\bY$.
-Thus, the task of permutation synchronization is reduced to finding the closest positive semidefinite matrix to $\bY$.
-For this purpose, an SDP relaxation, different from~\eqref{eq:SDR}, is proposed.
+In this setting, exact recovery can be guaranteed when $\eta^2<{(n/N)}/{(1+4(n/N)^{-1})}$ as $nN\to \infty$.
+An SDP relaxation, different from~\eqref{eq:SDR}, is proposed in \cite{chen_partial,Huang13}.
 It is shown in \cite{Huang13} that for fixed $N$ and probability of corruption less than $0.5$, their method exactly recovers the underlying permutations w.h.p.~as $n\to\infty$.
-We remark that \cite{Huang13} assumes element-wise corruption of permutation matrices which is different than ours.
+We remark that \cite{Huang13} assumes element-wise corruption of permutation matrices which is different from ours.
+An improved theoretical result is given by Chen et al.~\cite{chen_partial}, which matches the information-theoretic bound.

-Rotation synchronization has been extensively studied \cite{Nachimson_LS,ChatterjeeG13_rotation, Govindu04_Lie,HartleyAT11_rotation,MartinecP07_rotation,wang2013exact}.
-In order to deal with corruption, it is most common to use $\ell_1$ energy minimization \cite{ChatterjeeG13_rotation, HartleyAT11_rotation,wang2013exact}.
-For example, Wang and Singer formulated a robust $SO(d)$ synchronization, for any $d \geq 2$, as the solution of \eqref{eq:frob} with $q=1$ and $\mathcal G = SO(d)$.
-Inspired by the analysis of \cite{ZhangL14_novel, LMTZ2014}, they established asymptotic and probabilistic exact recovery by the solution of their minimization problem under the following very special probabilistic model: The graph is complete, the corruption model is Bernoulli (so the corrupted subgraph is Erd\H{o}s-R\'{e}nyi) with corruption probability less than a critical probability $p_c\in (0,1)$ that depends on $d$, and the corrupted rotations are i.i.d.~sampled from the Haar distribution on $SO(d)$.
-They proposed an alternating direction augmented Lagrangian method for solving their formulation.
+Rotation synchronization has been extensively studied \cite{Nachimson_LS,ChatterjeeG13_rotation,Govindu04_Lie,HartleyAT11_rotation,MartinecP07_rotation,wang2013exact}.
+In order to deal with corruption, it is most common to use $\ell_1$ energy minimization \cite{ChatterjeeG13_rotation,HartleyAT11_rotation,wang2013exact}.
+For example, Wang and Singer formulated a robust $SO(d)$ synchronization, for any $d \geq 2$, as the solution of \eqref{eq:frob} with $\nu=1$ and $\mathcal G = SO(d)$.
+Inspired by the analysis of \cite{ZhangL14_novel,LMTZ2014}, they established asymptotic and probabilistic exact recovery by the solution of their minimization problem under the following very special probabilistic model: The graph is complete or even Erd\H{o}s-R\'{e}nyi, the corruption model for edges is Bernoulli with corruption probability less than a critical probability $p_c$ that depends on $d$, and the corrupted rotations are i.i.d.~sampled from the Haar distribution on $SO(d)$.
+They proposed an alternating direction augmented Lagrangian method for practically solving their formulation, but their analysis only applies to the pure minimizer.